 Depression & Anxiety Disorders

-“Adult ADHD (sometimes referred to as ADD ADHD) is one of the more misunderstood and often hidden disorders wreaking havoc on otherwise high-functioning adults.
+“Adult ADHD (sometimes referred to as ADD or ADHD) is one of the more misunderstood and often hidden disorders wreaking havoc on otherwise high-functioning adults.
 Fortunately, in recent years there have been a number of advances in the understanding and treatment of this disorder.
 Together we can discuss treatment options such as stimulant vs. non-stimulant medication, and which approach would be best for you.

 Treatment Team Approach

 “Highly prevalent and highly treatable.
 Depression and anxiety is disabling, causing problems sleeping, problems concentrating, and an array of physical ailments.
 Fortunately there exists an amazing arsenal of pharmacologic and non-pharmacologic interventions, including psychotherapy, light therapy, herbal supplements, aerobic exercise, and other more naturalistic treatments, to help you feeling happy and relaxed again!